HRA exemption 2026: calculate your tax-free amount (with examples)

 Technically, ITAT (Income Tax Appellate Tribunal) has allowed this in specific cases — for example, if you own a flat in one part of a large city but live on rent closer to your office.
 But it's a grey area and can trigger scrutiny.
 If you own a home in the same city where you work, claiming HRA is risky.
 Safer to live in your own flat.

-Can I claim HRA and home loan interest simultaneously?
+Can I claim HRA and home loan interest at the same time?

 Yes, if your rented accommodation is in a different city from your owned property.
-For example, you work in Bangalore, live on rent, but own a flat in your hometown that is either vacant or rented out.
-You claim HRA for the Bangalore rent, and home loan interest deduction under Section 24 for the hometown flat's loan.
+For example, you work in Bengaluru on rent, but own a flat in your hometown that's vacant or rented out.
+You claim HRA for the Bengaluru rent and home loan interest under Section 24 for the hometown flat's loan.
+Both deductions are under old regime only.

 What if my HRA component is zero in salary?

-Some companies structure salary with zero HRA (common in some startups or when CTC is restructured).
-In that case, Section 10(13A) does not apply since you received zero HRA.
-You can use Section 80GG instead (maximum ₹60,000 deduction) if you pay rent, provided your spouse or minor child doesn't own a residential property.
+Some companies structure salary with zero HRA — common in some startups or when CTC is restructured for flexibility.
+In that case, Section 10(13A) doesn't apply since you received zero HRA.
+Use Section 80GG instead (maximum ₹60,000 deduction) if you pay rent, provided your spouse or minor child doesn't own a residential property.

 Is there a cap on HRA exemption?